- State Budget delivers cost of living relief for regional Western Australians

 - $2 million from the New Industries Fund to support regional entrepreneurs in the innovation sector;

-- $2.5 million to increase the travel accommodation allowance for regional TAFE students;
+- $2.5 million to increase the travel accommodation allowance for regional TAFE students; and

 The McGowan Government continues its record investment into regional roads and transport projects, including:

-- a further $407 million on regional road projects and initiatives being invested in this Budget, bringing the total investment over the next four years to $5.3 billion;
+- a further $407 million on regional road projects and initiatives being invested in this Budget, bringing the total investment over the next four years to $5.3 billion; and

 - $11.7 million to extend Operation Regional Shield, continuing to deliver police into regional communities experiencing youth crime issues;